vitalibarozzi/vitalibarozzi/README.md

 ### Hi there 👋

 I'm Vitali (he/him), a brazilian Haskell developer.

-Talk to me about compilers. :)

 <!--
 **vitalibarozzi/vitalibarozzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.